clokep/relapse/docs/architecture.md

                                 | DB |
                                 '----'

--   Handlers: business logic of synapse itself.
+-   Handlers: business logic of relapse itself.
 Follows a set contract of BaseHandler:
     -   BaseHandler gives us onNewRoomEvent which: (TODO: flesh this out and make it less cryptic):
         -   handle_state(event)
         -   auth(event)